codeysra/Interview-Questions/Java/2-Basic Questions/Collections.md

        The methods used to manipilate a stack are push and pop.
        Queue has add and remove.
     3. In Collection API, queue is a direct inteface of Collection., whereas stack is a class that implementes Vector.

+### What is the difference between a List and Set
+    1. List allows duplicate elements.
+In contrast, a set does not.
+    2. List preservs the order of insertion.
+In contrast, a set does not.

+### What is the difference between HashSet, LinkedHashSet and TreeSet?

+Ordering:
+    HashSet: maintains no order.

+    LinkedHashSet: preserves the insersetion order.

+    TreeSet: preserves sorting order.

+Internal Implementation:
+    HashSet is backed by HashMap.
+    LinkedHashSet is implemented using HashSet and LinkedList.
+    TreeSet is backed by navigable map and TreeMap.

+Rapidity:
+    Amongt the three, HashSet is the fastest.

+Comparaison of Elements:
+    HashSet and LinkedHashSet use equals() to compare elements.
+    TreeSet uses compareTo().

+Insertion of Null elements:
+    HashSet (and LinkedHashSet) allows the insertion of null elements.
+    TreeSet does not (since the comparaison will resolve in a NPE).

+## Map Interface

+### What is a HashMap?

+### What is NavigableMap?

+It is a direct child of SortedMap interface, and a descendent of Map interface.
+It contains methods related to navigation, like lowerKey and ceilingKey.

+### What is the difference between HashMap and HashTable?

+### Can we use a custo object as a key in a Map?

+Yes we can.
+The object we want to use as key must override equals() and hashcode() for that.

+### Why is it advisable to use an immutable object as key in a Map?

+So that we can get back any value from the map using the key.
+If a key changes, then it will be impossible to get back the values.

 ## Illustrations